 - Promote the communication of epidemiological methods and findings amongst epidemiologists throughout the world as well as amongst all others concerned with health.

-- Co-operate with both national and international organisations which are concerned with the promotion of health in the application of epidemiological methods in the solution of problems.
+- Co-operate with both national and international organizations which are concerned with the promotion of health in the application of epidemiological methods in the solution of problems.

 - Improve the dissemination of epidemiological findings nationally and internationally.